HandOfGod94/jacoco-cov-badge-maven-plugin/CONTRIBUTING.md

 The issues can broadly classified into 3 categories.
 1. Feature: A new functionality which needs or requested to be introduced.
 2. Bug: An unexpected behavior of the functionality
-3. Task: Routine maintenance task such as adding documentation, upgrading dependencies etc.
+3. Task: Routine maintenance task such as adding documentation, upgrading dependencies, verification of functionality etc.

 For all the different types the branch name should be prefixed by `type` of issue plus the `id` of the issue followed by `/` and then make sure the description is in `kebab-case`